Tottenham Hotspur 1-2 Liverpool: Spurs boss Antonio Conte says defeat difficult to explain - NewsBreak

 Related

-Gareth Southgate will reveal his England football team squad for the Fifa World Cup finals at St George’s Park on Thursday, bringing months of speculation over his selection to an end.The likes of Harry Kane, Raheem Sterling and Jordan Pickford can all be certain of their places but others face an anxious wait to find out if they will travel to Qatar next week and be in contention to play in the opening game against Iran on 21 November.The England manager has difficult decisions to make in several areas of the pitch, as well as judgement calls on players who...
+Gareth Southgate will reveal his England squad for the World Cup at St George’s Park today at 2pm, bringing months of speculation over his selection to an end.The likes of Harry Kane, Raheem Sterling and Jordan Pickford can all be certain of their places but others face an anxious wait to find out if they will travel to Qatar next week and be in contention to play in the opening game against Iran on 21 November.The England manager has difficult decisions to make in several areas of the pitch, as well as judgement calls on players who are only...

-‘He has such a significant presence’: South Koreans sweat on Son’s fitness

-Just as the English public became wearily familiar with the bone structures of the foot with metatarsal injuries to David Beckham before the 2002 World Cup and Wayne Rooney four years later, South Korean fans are learning all about facial fractures and eye sockets.
-Diagrams, X-rays and reports of how long it took other players with similar injuries to return are the order of the day as Son Heung-min recovers from surgery after his head collided with the shoulder of Marseille’s Chancel Mbemba while in action for Tottenham in the Champions League last week.

-Gregg Berhalter has made his first big tactical move of the World Cup – a reverse Landon.
-Remember the shocking 2014 squad, when Jurgen Klinsmann picked Aron Jóhannsson but not Landon Donovan?
-For 2022, the US men’s head coach suppressed his preference for youthful dynamism by picking old-timer and apparent international has-been Tim Ream rather than a younger option.
+Southampton have appointed Nathan Jones as their new manager.Saints moved quickly to replace Ralph Hasenhuttl, who was sacked this week with the club languishing in the relegation zone.
+The former Luton Town boss joins on a three-and-a-half year contract, with First Team Coaches Chris Cohen and Alan Sheehan joining him at the club.“I’m really proud to be given this opportunity,” Jones said after joining Saints.“I know a lot about the club from back in the days of The Dell, to coming here to St Mary’s, and it’s a wonderful football club.“A lot of my family are Southampton fans, which...

-India vs England LIVE: T20 World Cup latest score and updates from semi-final as Mark Wood misses out
+India vs England LIVE: T20 World Cup latest score and updates as Chris Woakes takes early wicket

 England are one step away from a place in the T20 World Cup final, but they must now get past India, the most in form team of the tournament, if they want to secure their place in the climactic match.
 Jos Buttler’s side were put on the back foot during the Super 12 group stages after a rain-affected loss to Ireland and a washout versus Australia.
 England needed to win both of their last two matches – versus New Zealand and Sri Lanka – to qualify ahead of the Aussies and reach the final four.Buttler himself stepped up to...